Skip to content

 NetStatusBean.sslEndTime No ssl end time

-NetStatusBean.property No Additional properties
+NetStatusBean.property No Additional attributes

 ResourceParams.url Yes url address